hieuhus95/Machine-Learning-Raw-Code/README.md

 # Machine-Learning-Raw-Code
-This the repository for anyone who want to understand machine learning at the most fundamental level
+This repository is for anyone who want to understand machine learning at the most fundamental level